sccn/sccn.github.io/others/The_first_decade_of_EEGLAB.md

 -   [TESTEEG.eeg](http://sccn.ucsd.edu/eeglab/download/TESTEEG.eeg) (50
     Mb)

-Start Matlab, add the path to each of the uncompressed folders, and type *\>\>eeglab* on the command line.
+Start MATLAB, add the path to each of the uncompressed folders, and type *\>\>eeglab* on the command line.

 ![EEGLAB v0.9 graphic interface](/assets/images/EEGLAB0_9.png)